xybFight/NAR4TSP/README.md

 ### Acknowledgments

-* We would like to thank the following repositories, which are baselines of our code:
+* We would like to thank the following repository, which is the baseline of our code:

   * https://github.com/xbresson/TSP_Transformer